ArolaunTech/minesweeperbot/README.md

 # Minesweeper bot

 I don't have a name for this currently (though maybe I will eventually).
-Right now it's fairly strong, but not strong enough.
+Note that development is paused on this (maybe indefinitely).

 ## Best win rate